 - Are you available after surgery to answer questions and address concerns?

-- Where would you perform the surgery?
+- At which hospital or clinic will you perform the surgery?

-Risks & Complications
+Risks and Complications

 - Do I have any health conditions that would make my surgery more complicated or risky?

 - What are the most common post-surgery complications?

 Discover more about the possible risks and complications of knee replacement surgery.